justinian/jsix/README.md

 # The jsix operating system

 **jsix** is a custom multi-core x64 operating system that I am building from scratch.
-It's far from finished, or even being usable - see the *Status and Roadmap* section, below.
+It's far from finished, or even being usable (see the *Status and Roadmap* section, below) but all currently-planned major kernel features are now implemented to at least a passable level.

 The design goals of the project are: